Federated Transfer Learning with Differential Privacy: Technical Details of Section

-Also, for any fixed $\beta^t$, we have i.i.d random variables $\{r_{i,t}\}_{i = 1}^b$ normally distributed with variance $\sigma^2+\|\beta^t-\beta^*\|_{\Sigma}^2$, since in each iteration we use a fresh batch of sample that is independent of $\beta^t$. \citet[][Theorem 3.2]{karwa2017finite} analysed \Cref{algorithm:Private_variance} (PrivateVariance), a differentially private variance estimator for normally distributed data and showed that if $b \gtrsim \log(1/(\delta\eta_3))/\epsilon'$, then with probability at least $1-\eta_3$, it holds that
+It is worth noting that for any fixed $\beta^t$, we have $\{r_{i,t}\}_{i = 1}^b$ are i.i.d, since in each iteration we use a fresh batch of samples that is independent of $\beta^t$.
+Hence, applying \Cref{lemma:privatevarianceSG} leads to